 Designing a research project is possibly the most difficult task a dissertation writer faces.
 It is fraught with uncertainty: what is the best subject?
 What is the best method?
-For every answer found, there are often multiple subsequent questions and it’s easy to get lost in theoretical debates, and buried under a mountain of literature.
+For every answer found, there are often multiple subsequent questions, so it’s easy to get lost in theoretical debates and buried under a mountain of literature.

 Part One: On Research

 Part Two: Reading Literature

 Chapter 4.
 Managing the Literature

 Part Three: Writing About Literature

 Dave Harris is a writing coach who helps authors develop productive writing practices, using principles from design methods, philosophy of science, and cognitive science.
 With Jean-Pierre Protzen, he is author of The Universe of Design (2010, Routledge), and, alone, author of Getting the Best of Your Dissertation (2015, Thought Clearing).
 Find him on the web at www.thoughtclearing.com.

 Unlike other books on research, this book does not prescribe methods or recipes.
 Rather, it feels like one is sitting with an experienced dissertation coach, having a series of short conversations about the tacit knowledge that underlies the various aspects of research practice.
 After reading this book, novice researchers will have a better understanding of how the literature supports and brings out a researcher’s own voice

 Arnold Wentzel, author of Creative Research in Economics (Routledge, 2016) and A Guide to Argumentative Research Writing and Thinking (Routledge, 2017)